mechanicalnull/mechanicalnull.github.io/_posts/2022-03-31-taming-million-monkeys-1.md

-Well I say today is the day we crack our knuckles and get down to some minor sorcery as I share my experiment in writing a fuzzer I call MILLION MONKEYS (or "mimo" for short), which I hope will enable interesting future experiments... or at least it'll be an exercising in learning more by coding things oneself.
+Well I say today is the day we crack our knuckles and get down to some minor sorcery as I share my experiment in writing a fuzzer I call MILLION MONKEYS (or "MIMO" for short), which I hope will enable interesting future experiments... or at least it'll be an exercise in learning more by coding things oneself.
 I'll share my thought process below, maybe it'll be helpful for those who haven't written a fuzzer before; everyone else can go [check out the code](https://github.com/mechanicalnull/mimo).